-NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2000 (Continued)
+NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2001 (Continued)

-8. RECEIVABLES
+9. RECEIVABLES

-Receivables at June 30, 2000, consisted of both property and income taxes, accounts (student fees), accrued interest, and intergovernmental grants.
-All receivables are considered collectible in full due to the ability to foreclose for the nonpayment of taxes, the stable condition of State programs, and the current fiscal year guarantee of federal funds.
+Receivables at June 30, 2001, consisted of both property and income taxes, accounts (student fees), accrued interest, interfund and intergovernmental grants.
+All receivables are considered collectible in full.
 A summary of the principal items of intergovernmental receivables follows: